mkenworthy/ERIS_gvAPP/README.md

 *Matthew A. Kenworthy, et al.*

+Accepted for publication 06 Mar 2026 in Astronomy and Astrophysics

 An open source scientific article created using the [showyourwork](https://github.com/showyourwork/showyourwork) workflow.

 The article and associated data can be compiled and built locally with: